 How Fast Can You Go?

-The Coast Pilot Book and signs along the Canal specify a 10 mph (8.5 knots) speed limit, although it’s not clear whether that means 10 mph through the water or over the ground.
+The Coast Pilot Book and signs along the Canal specify a 10 mph (8.5 knots) speed limit over the ground.
 The Army Corps of Engineers cites no specific speed limits in the Canal.
 Instead, speed limits are measured as minimum and maximum times authorized to transit the Canal.
 These speed regulations must be observed by vessels of all types, including pleasure craft.
 For example:

 Maximum Allowed Time for Passage